pluralsight/guides/draft/node-js/yarn-a-package-manager-for-node-js/article.md

 For simple personal projects, maybe it doesn't matter which one you use, but for bigger projects (and depeding on your needs), Yarn might provide a clear advantange over the alternatives.

-Is Facebook forking the community?
+A question some people have asked, is Facebook forking the community?
 No, [This is how open source works](http://blog.npmjs.org/post/151660845210/hello-yarn).

 By the way, here's [Yarn's Github page](https://github.com/yarnpkg/yarn).
 At the time of this writing, it has 21,500 stars and more than 500 open issues.
 Some would say this makes it a popular project.